haskellfoundation/error-message-index/message-index/messages/GHC-59692/index.md

 ---
 title: Duplicate Instances
 summary: Multiple instances defined for the same type class and type.
+introduced: 9.6.1
 severity: error
-introduced: 9.6.1
 ---

-For type class coherence, at most one instance may be defined for each type for the same type class.
+You can only define a single instance for every type, because it must be possible to automatically resolve class constraints without any ambiguity.

-Identical instances should simply be removed.
+If the instances are identical, you should simply remove one.
-If multiple instances for the same type are required, circumventing this restriction is possible by introducing a `newtype` wrapper.
+If you want multiple instances for the same type, you can circumvent this restriction by introducing a `newtype` wrapper.
+An example of this is shown in the solution for the "Multiple Instances for Semigroup Int" example.

+Note that instances are considered the same even if they have different constraints.
+Only the arguments of the class are considered when matching instances.
+This issue is shown in the "Identical Instance Heads" example.

+See the [GHC User Guide](https://downloads.haskell.org/~ghc/9.12.1/docs/users_guide/exts/instances.html) for more information on instance declarations and resolution.